Baby Archie's Christening Attended by Prince William, Kate Middleton and Other Royals

 Getty Images

-They did, however, reported incorporate a royal tradition of having their son baptized in a handmade replica of the royal christening robe that was made for Queen Victoria's eldest daughter.
+They did, however, reported incorporate some royal tradition: Their son was baptized in a handmade replica of the royal christening robe that was made for Queen Victoria's eldest daughter.
 It has been worn by royal babies at christenings held during the last 11 years.

+Also in accordance with royal tradition, the Lily font and water from the River Jordan were used during the christening.
+Members of the St George's Chapel Choir also performed during the ceremony.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.